M26 Pershing: World War II in Europe

 Shortly afterwards, also at Elsdorf, another T26E3 knocked out a Tiger I and two Panzer IVs.
 The Tiger was knocked out at 900 yd with the 90-mm HVAP T30E16 ammunition.
 Photographs of this knocked out Tiger I in Hunnicutt's book showed a penetration through the lower gun shield.

 On 6 March, just after the 3rd Armored Division had entered the city of Cologne, a famous tank duel took place.
 A Panther tank on the street in the front of Cologne Cathedral was lying in wait for enemy tanks.
 Two M4 Shermans were supporting infantry and came up on the same street as the Panther.
-They ended up stopping just before the Cathedral because of rubble in the street and didn't see the enemy Panther.
+They ended up stopping just before the Cathedral because of rubble in the street and did not see the enemy Panther.
 The lead Sherman was knocked out, killing three of the five crew.
-A T26E3 was in the next street over and was called over to engage the Panther.
+A T26E3, nicknamed Eagle 7, was in the next street over and was called over to engage the Panther.
 What happened next was described by the T26E3 gunner Cpl.
 Clarence Smoyer:

 Four of the Panther's crew were able to successfully bail out of the stricken tank before it was destroyed.
 The action was recorded by a Signal Corps cameraman T/Sgt.
 Jim Bates.

 On the same day, another T26E3 was knocked out in the town of Niehl near Cologne, by a rarely-seen Nashorn 88 mm tank destroyer, at a range of under 300 yd.
 There were two other tank engagements involving the T26E3, with one Tiger I knocked out during the fighting around Cologne, and one Panzer IV knocked out at Mannheim.

 The T26E3s with the 9th Armored Division saw action in fighting around the Roer River with one Pershing disabled by two hits from a German 150 mm field gun.

 A platoon of five M26s, less one that was being serviced, played a key role in helping Combat Command B of the 9th Armored capture the Ludendorff Bridge during the Battle of Remagen on 7–8 March 1945, providing fire support to the infantry in order to take the bridgehead before the Germans could blow it up.
 In encounters with Tigers and Panthers, the M26 performed well.
 Some of the division's other tanks were able to cross the bridge, but the T26E3s were too large and heavy to cross the damaged bridge and had to wait five days before getting across the river by barge.
 Europe's bridges were in general not designed for heavy loads, which had been one of the original objections to sending a heavy tank to Europe.